Guide

 • Are you confident enough to launch a startup clinic on your own?

-For more information on types of business structures and their benefits, check out this resource.
+For more information on types of business structures and their benefits, check out this article on Choosing the Best Legal Structure for Your Practice.

 Alternative Business Models

-Whichever path you choose to take in starting your own private practice, keep in mind there are numerous settings and business models that may best suit your personal and business goals.
-The following list will get you started learning more about a growing field of diverse PT-owned business models.
+Whatever path you choose to take in starting your own private practice, keep in mind that numerous settings and business models may best suit your personal and business goals.
+The following list will help you learn more about a growing field of diverse PT-owned business models.

 1. Multidisciplinary Care Teams